Ahamedajas/quiz_app/README.md

 3. Answer the questions by selecting one of the options.
 4. After completing the quiz, view your results on the results page.

+## Challenges Faced
+1.State Management: Handling complex state for question navigation, scores, and timers.
+2.Dynamic Question Loading: Issues with fetching or displaying questions dynamically from a database or API.

 ## Future Enhancements
 - Add a timer for each question.